unibas-tilics/tilics/2024/functions/article.md

 These outputs become inputs for the **House Function**, which assembles them into the ultimate LEGO dream house.
 The beauty?
 The same function works with different inputs.
 Swap house walls for castle towers and the **House Function** builds a castle instead.

-This is how functions work in programming—breaking big tasks into smaller, reusable steps for efficiency and clarity.
+This is how functions work in programming; breaking big tasks into smaller, reusable steps for efficiency and clarity.
 ## Author
 André Vieira Ribeiro